ckirbyco/Github-Tutorial---Final-Project/README.md

 Author: Caroline Kirby<br>

-Summary: This repository is going to be dedicated to providing a thorough tutorial on how to use Github.
-If your a beginner, don' worry!
-This tutorial will guide you through everything Github has to offer.<br>
+Summary: This repository is going to be dedicated to providing a thorough tutorial on how to understand binary numbers.<br>

-Target Audience: Beginners/College students who use Github every once in a while for a class<br>
+Target Audience: Beginners/College students who need to understand basic binary conversions.<br>
 </p1>

-Click this link to go to the tutorial!
-[Tutorial!](tutorial.md)<br>
+<p2> I'll guide you through binary to decimal and decimal to binary.</p2><br>

 </body>